-(or marketability) A measure of the relative ease and speed with which a security can be purchased or sold in a secondary market (also known as or marketability).
+A measure of the relative ease and speed with which a security can be purchased or sold in a secondary market (also known as or marketability).

 The date when the principal amount of a security is due to be repaid.

-A type of mortgage-backed security representing a direct interest 1n a pool of mortgage loans.
-The pass-through issuer or serv1cer collects payments on the loans in the pool and "passes through" the principal and interest to the security holders on a pro rata basis.
+A type of mortgage-backed security representing a direct interest in a pool of mortgage loans.
+The pass-through issuer or servicer collects payments on the loans in the pool and "passes through" the principal and interest to the security holders on a pro rata basis.